 Since 1921, the board-certified urologist at McIver Clinic have offered comprehensive care to patients suffering from BPH in Jacksonville, FL and the surrounding areas.
 We are dedicated to helping you get back to living life with minimal urinary interruptions.
-Our urologist will take the time to provide you with a comprehensive diagnosis and discover the best treatment option for you.
+Our urologist will take the time to provide you with a comprehensive diagnosis and discover the best treatment option for you, which include Rezum and Greenlight light therapy.
 For more information, contact our office at (904) 355-6583 and schedule an appointment today!

 BPH Treatment Options